Dr. Arnab Muhuri

 Dr. Arnab Muhuri joined the research group at the professorship in Hydrology and Climatology in August 2019.
 He was awarded the Alexander von Humboldt Fellowship by the AvH Foundation, Government of the Federal Republic of Germany, to progress his research in the domain of Remote Sensing of the Cryosphere during his stay in Heidelberg.

-- Remote sensing of cryosphere
+- Microwave remote sensing of soil parameters.

 - Rhine-Transect: An interdisciplinary, long-term research project across the Upper Rhine Valley